 15. Check out Harry Potter sites

-Nicolson’s Café was a first floor restaurant on the corner of Nicolson and Drummond Street and it was here that J. K. Rowling as a poor newly single mother is said to have written a large part of her first Harry Potter novel.
-The location has since been turned into a Chinese buffet and now back into a cafe named Spoon.
+Nicolson’s Café was a first floor restaurant on the corner of Nicolson and Drummond Street and it was here that J. K. Rowling as a newly single mother is said to have written a large part of her first Harry Potter novel.
+The location has since been turned into a Chinese buffet and now back into a bistro named Spoon.

 The Elephant House was where she penned later Potter novels and is probably the best known of the Harry Potter locations.
 If you want to see the inside of The Elephant House, you’ll need to order food or a drink or pay a small fee for photographs.